Why Vacasa Inc. (VCSA)’s Most Recent Report Reveals Some Hints About Its Future

 JP Morgan, on the other hand, stated in their research note that they expect to see VCSA reach a price target of $10.
 The rating they have provided for VCSA stocks is “Overweight” according to the report published on February 16th, 2022.

-During the last 5 trading sessions, VCSA rose by +10.03%, in comparison to the 20-day moving average, which settled at $4.37.
-In addition, Vacasa Inc. saw -51.20% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VCSA fell by -12.75%, in comparison to the 20-day moving average, which settled at $4.22.
+In addition, Vacasa Inc. saw -58.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading